Thursday, August 23, 2018

 BB King 1978 Rolls Royce

-We stopped at the newly remodeled Tupelo Welcome Center on display is Tuple’s Elvis Story.
+We stopped at the newly remodeled Tupelo Welcome Center, where Tupelo's Elvis Story is on display.
 Welcome to Tupelo and Elvis's Musical influence in Gospel, Country, Blues, and Modern Music.

-Elvis influenced Music in the gospel, Blues, Country, and Modern
+Elvis influenced Music in the gospel, Blues, Country, and Modern genres.

-In Tuple’s Fair Park stands a statue of Elvis Presley holding a microphone and holding his hand out to welcome his fans.
+In Dallas' Fair Park stands a statue of Elvis Presley, holding a microphone and extending his hand to welcome his fans.

-On October 3, 1945, a ten-year-old Elvis played to his first crowd on these grounds and took 5th place in a talent show.
+On October 3, 1945, a ten-year-old Elvis performed for his first crowd on these grounds and took fifth place in a talent show.

-We also saw a plaque with a picture of Elvis holding a guitar and guitars throughout the town of Tupelo.
+We also saw a plaque with a picture of Elvis holding a guitar, along with guitars displayed throughout Tupelo.

 The Elvis Presley statue stands on the site of the old fairgrounds where the concert took place, created by Mississippi sculptor Bill Beckwith.